-We’re an independent charitable trust that provides support for children, young people and adults with disabilities, and their families.
+We’re an independent charitable trust that provides support for children, young people and adults with disabilities, and their whanau.

-We believe in providing person-centred support and options that focus on individual needs.
+We believe in providing person-directed support and options that focus on individual needs.

 We support people to identify their personal goals and aspirations.
-These are developed into a personalised and achievable ‘Outcomes’ plan, which supports people to achieve their immediate and lifelong objectives.
+These are developed into a personalised and achievable ‘My Life’ plan, which supports people to achieve their immediate and lifelong objectives.

 Our publicationsOur Strategic Plan Our Annual Report Our eBook 'The first 20 years'